November 30, 2022

 In some patients, irregular heartbeats (arrhythmias) may develop.

 Rarely, additional abnormalities have been reported to occur in association with lymphedema-distichiasis syndrome including crossed eyes (strabismus), incomplete closure of the roof of the mouth (cleft palate), side-to-side curvature of the spine (scoliosis), webbing of the neck, and cysts on the outermost layer of the membranes (meninges) that cover the spinal cord (spinal extradural cysts).
 Very rarely, patients may have total body swelling prior to birth (hydrops fetalis).
 Also very rarely, patients may have breathing problems due to abnormal lymph flow in their lungs.

-Lymphedema-distichiasis syndrome occurs due to changers or disruptions (mutations) in the forkhead family transcription factor (FOXC2) gene.
-It is currently unknown exactly how mutations in this gene lead to the symptoms of lymphedema-distichiasis syndrome.
+Lymphedema-distichiasis syndrome occurs due to variants that disrupt/change the forkhead family transcription factor (FOXC2) gene.
+It is currently unknown exactly how variants in this gene lead to the symptoms of lymphedema-distichiasis syndrome, but the variants are thought to result in loss-of-function.

 Lymphedema is caused by the accumulation of protein-rich fluid (lymph) in areas of the body, typically due to dysfunction or abnormality of the lymphatic system.
 The lymphatic system is a circulatory network of vessels, ducts, and nodes that filter and distribute lymph and blood cells throughout the body.
-In lymphedema-distichiasis syndrome it is possible that the lymphedema develops due to obstruction, malformation, underdevelopment (hypoplasia), or improper function of various lymphatic vessels.
-One group of researchers, Mellor et al., showed that the venous valves failed in both the superficial and deep veins in the lower limbs of individuals with FOXC2 mutations suggesting that the FOXC2 gene is important for the normal development and maintenance of venous and lymphatic valves.
-Their group also showed that lymph vessel function in people with lymphedema distichiasis syndrome was negatively affected by gravity, possibly explaining why the legs are primarily affected when the mutation is present in every cell in the body.
+In lymphedema-distichiasis syndrome it is possible that the lymphedema develops due to obstruction, malformation, underdevelopment (hypoplasia) or improper function of various lymphatic vessels.
+One group of researchers, Mellor et al., showed that the venous valves failed in both the superficial and deep veins in the lower limbs of individuals with FOXC2 variants suggesting that the FOXC2 gene is important for the normal development and maintenance of venous and lymphatic valves.
+Their group also showed that lymph vessel function in people with lymphedema distichiasis syndrome was negatively affected by gravity, possibly explaining why the legs are primarily affected when the variant is present in every cell in the body.

 Lymphedema-distichiasis affects males and females in equal numbers.
 Lymphedema develops in males at an earlier age than females.
 The prevalence of this disorder in the general population is unknown.
 Lymphedema-distichiasis syndrome may go undiagnosed making it difficult to determine its true frequency in the general population.